OasisLMF/ODS_OpenExposureData/Docs/Cyber/ReadMe.md

 ### Contributors

 The cyber data standard v1 was developed through the collaboration of a working group throughout 2022, made up of participants from the following companies.
-Their time and effort are hugely appreciated.
+Their time and effort is hugely appreciated.

 * Allianz
 * Aon